Why Replacement Windows Boost Home Value

 General Contractor

-General Contractors Richmond VA are responsible for a variety of tasks that keep construction projects moving forward.
+General Contractors are responsible for a variety of tasks that keep construction projects moving forward.
 They are in charge of planning, preparing, and executing the plan that has been agreed upon with the project owner.
 They work to create budgets and schedules, as well as monitor costs and make adjustments when necessary.

 They also coordinate with subcontractors, laborers, and workers to ensure that everyone involved in the construction process is on the same page.
 Depending on the type of contractor, they may even design their own project plans or work with an architect on a design-bid-build contract.